Skip to main content

 The Civil War's last months are the setting for this first novel by Frazier, erstwhile college teacher and author of travel books and stories.
 Inman, a wounded Confederate soldier, leaves the hospital before his gashed neck heals enough to get him sent back to war.
 Still weak, he heads for the mountains, where a minister's daughter named Ada is his objective.
 Inman's return could hardly be timelier for the Charleston-raised Ada: her father has died, and she finds she knows little about operating a farm.
 Frazier blends the story of Inman's journey with that of Ada's efforts, with the help of a drifter named Ruby, to wring a subsistence living from the neglected land; in the background are the yelping dogs of war (most dramatically, gangs chasing Confederate deserters like Inman), as well as hints of changes the end of war will bring.
 Cold Mountain, based on a Frazier family story, is a satisfying read.

-Who Comes with Cannons?
+Who Comes with Cannons? by

 Call Number: J BEA N.C.